6 Unexpected Reasons Why You Can’t Lose Weight

-When you are stressed your body going into the ‘fight or fight’ response.
+When you are stressed your body goes into the ‘fight or flight’ response.
 When this happens regularly your body releases cortisol, a fat storing hormone.
 It’s important to put aside 5-15 minutes each day for yourself, to unwind and de-stress!
-This is important for helping to nourish your adrenal glands and signalling the nervous system to kick into the parasympathetic ‘rest and digest’ response.
+This is important for helping to nourish your adrenal glands and signaling the nervous system to kick into the parasympathetic ‘rest and digest’ response.

 4) Hormonal Imbalance

 Hormonal imbalances can hugely affect weight loss.
-Conditions such as PCOS for example can cause insulin resistance which can cause weight gain, making it harder for you to lose weight.
-It’s also common for female to be estrogen dominate (especially when taking the OCP).
+Conditions such as PCOS, for example, can cause insulin resistance which can cause weight gain, making it harder for you to lose weight.
+It’s also common for a female to be estrogen dominant (especially when taking the OCP).
 Absorbing environmental estrogens is another factor to consider which can lead to estrogen dominance.
-Environmental estrogens are known as xenoestrogens, these are synthetic chemicals found in plastics, fertilizers, detergents and cosmetics.
+Environmental estrogens are known as xenoestrogens, these are synthetic chemicals found in plastics, fertilizers, detergents, and cosmetics.
 It is believed that these xenoestrogens can mimic our bodies natural estrogens.
 Excess estrogen can result in weight gain in both men and women.